MikeHopley/ftl-ships-strategy/index.md

 Since artillery uses a system slot, you can only pick two more systems.
 [Defence drones cover this ship poorly](https://i.imgur.com/Y92J2ml.jpg): weapons and drones are vulnerable.

-Your diverse crew makes distress beacons great.
 Put the Rock on piloting and the Mantis on weapons.
 Move the Engi to doors initially.
 Consider pre-venting the empty rooms on the right side, then letting them refill a bit.

+Sector 1 distress beacons are well worth visiting.
+You have good blue options with Engi and Rock crew.
+A guaranteed fight is probably still better.

 ## Federation B